 How to train your cat to wear a collar

-You may typically associate collars with dogs, but cats can be trained to wear them too!
+You may typically associate collars with dogs, but cats can also be trained to wear them.
 In addition to microchipping, a collar with identification tags can assist in getting the cat back home if it gets lost.
-People also identify a collar with ownership … a cat with a collar is someone’s cat!

 To help you, here are some tips from our Shelter Health Pro website on training your cat to wear a collar.

 - Choose a collar with an elastic insert (“stretch” collar) or quick release mechanism (pop-away collars), so that your cat can free itself should it become entangled in anything